bitw1se/slow-bcvm-js/README.md

 BitCorps Virtual Machine
 ========================

-To try out out, [view the demo](http://htmlpreview.github.io/?https://github.com/bitw1se/slow-bcvm-js/blob/master/index.html)
+To try it out, [view the demo](http://htmlpreview.github.io/?https://github.com/bitw1se/slow-bcvm-js/blob/master/index.html).

 BCVM is a basic virtual machine for Javascript built to manipulate arbitrary-precision integers at configurably slow speeds.
 The motivation is to offload computations onto the client-side seamlessly through Javascript without pegging the user's CPU.